 You write a book.
 You then want to sell your book.
 (And who doesn’t?)
 There are different way to accomplish this, depending on the book format.
 These days most authors sell an ebook and a print edition.
 I’m now going to explain the differences in how they are distributed.

 For ebook editions distribution is pretty simple.
-You upload your file to Amazon or Smashwords.
+You upload your file to the bookseller, such as Amazon KDP.
 You determine your retail price.
-Amazon asks you what percentage of that price do you want them to pay you as a royalty.
+Amazon will ask you what percentage of that price do you want them to pay you as a royalty.
 You make you selection, submit your file, and viola!
 You ebook is now available for purchase, at your price.

 So, how are you able to do this?
 Well, simply put, ebooks are intangible.
 They’re an electronic file.
-Amazon didn’t purchase tangible, printed copies of your book for resale.
+Amazon didn’t have to purchase tangible, printed copies of your book for resale.

 Print editions are different.
 They are a tangible product.
 It costs money to have them printed and distributed to booksellers.
 So, how does this work?

-Most small press and independent authors will usually use Print on Demand.
-POD for short.
+Most small press and independent authors use Print on Demand, or POD for short.
 Here’s how POD works.
-Once your book is typeset and your cover is designed, you upload the file to the distributor, which, oftentimes, is Ingram.
+Once your book is typeset and your cover is designed, you upload the files to the distributor, which, in the United States, can be Ingram Spark, Barnes & Noble press, Amazon KDP, or Draft2Digital.
 You include your retail price, along with a discount, typically 55%.
-That discounted price is your wholesale price.
+The discounted price is your wholesale price.
 Your retail price is, essentially, the Manufacturer’s Suggested Retail Price, or the MSRP.

 So what’s a wholesale price?

 Your wholesale price is what resellers, or retailers, you know, book stores, pay for your book.
-They then stock your books in their store.
+They will then stock your book in their store.

 So why aren’t they selling your book for your price?